How can we help you reduce your debt by up to 75%?

-A consumer proposal, in Calgary or Edmonton, Alberta, is a legal process which enables you to make an offer to your creditors to modify your payments or to pay them a percentage of what you owe.
+A consumer proposal, in Calgary or Edmonton, Alberta, is a legal process which enables you to consolidate your debt and make an offer to your creditors to modify your payments or to repay only a percentage of what you owe.
 A proposal allows you a fresh start without going bankrupt.

 You can make a proposal (or file bankruptcy) if you:

 owe at least $1,000

 are not able to meet your regular payments as they become due; or

 would not be able to pay all of your debts if all of the assets you are not allowed to keep are sold

 Your company, partnership, or business may also file bankruptcy or make a proposal if it meets the above requirements.